Cost Proposal Development & Support

 Why Federal Cost Proposals Require Specialized Expertise

-• Align with approved accounting and indirect rate structures.
+• Consistency between the proposal, accounting system, and indirect rate structure

 Comprehensive Cost Proposal Support